 But what’s in it for the alumni themselves?

 What fascinates me most about alumni networks is that the value proposition is equally as strong for both the institution and the alumni.
-A well-connected alumni base maintains ties with each other, provides a trusted and exclusive career network, and provides limitless business development opportunities.
+A well-connected alumni base maintains ties with each other, provides a trusted and exclusive career network, and provides limitless business development opportunities and helps attract boomerang employees.
 Every connection that you have with a fellow alum is one more person that’s going to go to bat for you in this highly-competitive world, and a 2nd degree connection to infinite and potentially life-changing contacts.

 Corporations still have a lot to learn from schools and universities when it comes to alumni engagement, however.
 For one, don’t wait until the employees are already gone.
 “I’m pretty sure Harvard Business School told me I would be an alum on the day I arrived,” says Chris.
 He suggests that schools and corporations alike create and maintain an exclusive alumni database that is very easy to carve up, is linked to LinkedIn, and allows for self-organization.